chandrahaswtw/react-testing-library/README.md

 ## User interactions

 We have fireEvent imported and used as below.
-We can find the documentation [a here](https://testing-library.com/docs/dom-testing-library/api-events/).
+We can find the documentation [here](https://testing-library.com/docs/dom-testing-library/api-events/).
 It offers a few use cases and is recommended to use `@testing-library/user-event`

 ```
 import {fireEvent} from "@testing-library/react"